dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

   - the construction of a network with people who have invisible puppet strings.

-- math ideas
-  - "K curve" for estimating speciation
+### "K curve" for estimating speciation

 - gene replication vs belief/informational replication

+### Demographic Stratification

 - social physics &#x8855; demographic stratification of children by age through childhood and adolescence (used for psychological programming)

 - dandelion imagery
   - ancient magus anime (episode 5)